 He was given this award for his work in fighting for civil rights through nonviolent methods.

-In 1965, King and the SCLC helped to organize a march from Selma to Montgomery, Alabama.
+In 1965, King and the SCLC also helped to organize a march from Selma to Montgomery, Alabama.

 This was to protest against the fact that black people were not being allowed to vote.

-The public outcry that followed led to President Lyndon B. Johnson proposing and Congress passing the Voting Rights Act of 1965.
+This event led to the televised images of brutality that created a public outcry that led to President Lyndon B. Johnson proposing and Congress passing the Voting Rights Act of 1965.

-On April 4th, 1968, King was assassinated by James Earl Ray while standing on the balcony of his hotel room in Memphis, Tennessee.
+Then, on April 4th, 1968, King was assassinated by James Earl Ray while standing on the balcony of his hotel room in Memphis.

 James Earl Ray was a white man who disagreed with King's views on racial equality.